-- Documentary check - Fulfillment of requirements check - Products physical appearance check (visual and organoleptic) - Additional check (product sampling and delivery of samples to an authorized laboratory for testing, if needed).
+- Documentary check (invoice; specification of goods; health certificate from the exporting country authority; and proof of inspection fee payment) - Fulfillment of requirements check - Products physical appearance check (visual and organoleptic)

+- Additional check (product sampling and delivery of samples to an authorized laboratory for testing, if needed).

-"BAS" is the officially recognized Bosnian voluntary standard (Law on Standardization, BiH Official Gazette #19/02) that replaced old former Yugoslavia JUS standards.
+"BAS" is the officially recognized Bosnian voluntary standard (Law on Standardization, BiH Official Gazette # 19/02) that replaced old former Yugoslavia JUS standards.
 Most newly adopted food laws and regulations are in-line with European Union (EU) directives.
 Future laws and regulations will also be harmonized because BiH has undertaken major political and economic reforms with the goal of eventual accession to the EU.